twitter/d3kit/CONTRIBUTING.md

 Recommendations and requirements for how to best contribute to **d3Kit**.
-We strive to obey these as best as possible.
 As always, thanks for contributing--we hope these guidelines make it easier and shed some light on our approach and processes.

 ### Key branches
 - `master` is the latest, deployed version